durability-labs/nim-kvstore/README.md

 ### Records and Tokens

-Every record in nim-datastore has three components:
+Every record in nim-kvstore has three components:

 ```nim
 type Record*[T] = object